-We enter into contracts in the normal course of business with CROs and contract manufacturing organizations for clinical trials, preclinical studies and testing, manufacturing and other services and products for operating purposes.
+We enter into contracts in the normal course of business with CROs, contract manufacturing organizations and other service providers for clinical trials, preclinical studies and testing, manufacturing and other services and products for operating purposes.
 These contracts generally provide for termination upon notice, and therefore we believe that our non-cancelable obligations under these agreements are not material.